afa5e/afa5e.github.io/_posts/2023-01-29-Introduction.markdown

     is a perfect square, False otherwise.
 13. Write a program that takes a number as input and returns the next palindrome number greater than the given number.
-14. Write a program that takes a number as input and returns the number of ways to represent it as a sum of positive integers.
-15. Create a program that takes a string as input and returns the length of the longest valid parenthesis substring.
+14. Create a program that takes a string as input and checks if it is a valid parenthesis substring.